Reheating temperature in food safety

-This page provides a short explanatory summary rather than a full legal analysis.
-The legal position in Scotland is addressed separately in the Is 82°C a Legal Requirement for Reheating Food in Scotland? explainer.
+This page provides a short introductory summary.
+The full legal position is addressed in Is 82°C a Legal Requirement for Reheating Food in Scotland?

 Reheating in Scotland